Ganoderma lucidum: Description

+Reishi is a purple-brown mushroom with a long stalk, brown spores, and a fan-shaped cap with a shiny appearance, and may have six colors.
+It grows on decaying tree stumps mainly of plum or oak.
+Native to China, Japan, and North America, it is commonly cultivated throughout Asia.

 The caps can grow up to 35 cm across.
 The fruiting body almost always has a stipe present, which is tawny to russet colored and 1.5 times the diameter of the cap.
 Context tissue (sterile tissue inside the fruiting body between the pileus crust and the initiation of the tubes) is pink-buff to cinnamon-buff and corky, showing concentric growth zones and no resinous or melanoid deposits.
 The hymenium displays 4–5 pores per millimetre.
 Chlamydospores are absent.
 Basidiospores are 8.2–12.1 μm (average 10.7 μm) long and 4.8–8.9 μm (average 7.1 μm) wide, with a spore shape index of 66.2.

+Phytochemicals

+G. lucidum phytochemicals include diverse polysaccharides, triterpenes, ganoderic acid, alkaloids, flavonoids, and saponins.

-Distribution and habitat
+Distribution and ecology

 The species is widely distributed in tropical and subtropical rainforest regions in Asia, Africa, and the United States.
-It has been used for the longest time in China, Vietnam, and India.
-It is currently cultivated using intensive cultivation technology in Japan, Korea, and China, and is starting to be cultivated in some Southeast Asian and South American countries.
+It has been used for food and traditional medicine over centuries in China, Vietnam, and India.

+It is cultivated using intensive cultivation technology in Japan, Korea, and China, and is cultivated in some South American countries.
 In the southern region of Vietnam, it can be seen growing on dầu lim trees on Phú Quốc.

-It grows on decaying hardwood trees.
 Wild populations found in the U.S. states of California and Utah were likely introduced anthropogenically and naturalized.

+This species is the favored food of the large North American pleasing fungus beetle Megalodacne fasciata.